The Port

 Fire-fighting and rescue vessels operated by the Fire Services Department are kept in a state of operational preparedness at all times.

-To facilitate transfer of cargoes between vessels and shores, and cargoes to and from Pearl River ports, the Marine Department provides and manages six public cargo working areas in various parts of Hong Kong with a total berth length of 4 828 metres.
+To facilitate transfer of cargoes between vessels and shores, and cargoes to and from Pearl River ports, the Marine Department has established and manages six public cargo working areas in various parts of Hong Kong with a total berth length of 4 828 metres.

 Bulk handling facilities for coal and oil are provided at the power generating stations at Tap Shek Kok in Castle Peak and at Po Lo Tsui on Lamma Island.